 There are several different potential causes for a limp in cats.
 These are some of the most common.

-If you see your cat suddenly develop a limp, it may be due to trauma.
+If you see your cat suddenly develop a limp, it may be due to physical trauma.
 Trauma events might include falling off something high up and landing improperly, getting into a fight with another cat or other animal, getting hit by a bike or car, or sustaining surface damage, such as a cut or bad splinter.

 In any of these cases, getting your cat directly to the vet is critical.
 If your regular veterinarian is not available, it’s wisest to use an emergency vet service that can get your cat seen immediately without scheduling an appointment ahead of time.
 It’s also important to transport your cat as carefully as possible, as too much motion could risk further fracturing an injured bone, straining torn ligaments, or pushing a foreign object deeper into the skin.
 Placing your cat in a carrier is a great way to safely transport your cat.